Top 10 Agriculture Stocks to Beat Inflation and Feed the World

 1. Inflation Pushes Agriculture Stocks Higher

-In the short-term, inflation is starting to pick up.
-Government spending and central bank easing is helping to weaken the U.S. dollar and prop up commodity prices.
+Government spending and central banks’ quantitative easing are helping to weaken the U.S. dollar and prop up commodity prices.
 According to Quantitative Expert Nicholas Vardy…

 Inflation expectations priced into the U.S. bond market have already climbed to their highest level in eight years.
 Real assets like commodities tend to thrive in inflationary environments.

-If you’re holding cash, your purchasing power is dropping at a faster rate.
-To protect from this loss, you can invest in inflation-proof companies.
-The ones that can pass along their increasing costs to customers.
+If you’re holding cash, your purchasing power is dropping.
+To protect yourself from this loss, you can invest in inflation-proof companies, the ones that can pass along their increasing costs to customers.
 And when it comes to food, people need to eat… no matter what the rest of the market is doing.

 2. Population Growth and Food Demand